How to find the right childcare for your child

 Start looking for childcare sooner rather than later

 There are many different childcare providers in the UK, so when you start your search it can feel overwhelming.
-One of the most important pieces of advice that we offer is to start your search sooner rather than later.
+It’s a good idea to start your search sooner rather than later.
+A lot of childcare providers have waiting lists, so don’t leave it until the last minute to start researching your options.

 First impressions count for a lot, but before you even visit a setting you can do some background checks.
 All registered childcare providers, including childminders, are regulated by Ofsted in England, and reading their latest inspection report will give you a good overview of the setting.